5 SEO Link Building Strategies For Photographers

 Local Public Relations

 Don’t be afraid to go old school.
 Offering a free workshop or series of classes on photography related subjects can have a big impact on your website rankings, especially for local search terms.
 Nothing tells Google that your site is relevant for San Francisco wedding photographer like a link from the SF Chronicle with the headline of “Local Wedding Photographer Teaches Brides How to Be More Photogenic on Their Big Day.”
-Once you have the class or classes organized, a simple press release mailed out (email and post of course) to all of the media outlets, your local chamber of commerce and any other organization that helps to spread the word about upcoming events will get the ball rolling.
+Once you have the class or classes organized, a simple press release mailed out (email and post of course) to all of the media outlets, your local chamber of commerce and any other organization that helps to spread the word about upcoming events will get the ball rolling, these guys http://seo-is-war.com/ did a great piece on it.
 Most of these places will also have websites so when they publish the information in print along with your website URL for more information, they will also be putting it on their websites as a backlink.
 As the event draws closer, be sure to invite the press to attend as well and you may even be able to squeeze out another couple of backlinks when they do the write up on the actual class.
 Google loves these types of links because they can’t be faked.
 That makes them very high quality and much more valuable than other links which are easier to get.

 Picking Your Strategy